Bijele Strijele: 1961-1967

 At the beginning of 1963, at the Zagreb Festival the band won the second place by the choice of the audience.
 On the festival they performed the song "Ti si moje proljeće" ("You Are My Spring"), and also performed as the backing band for the vocal quartet 4M in the song "Platno, boje, kist i twist" ("Canvas, Paint, Brush and Twist").
-Both songs were publish on a split 7" single, and the song "Ti si moje proljeće" was also released on the festival official compilation album Zagreb 63.
-The band's performance on the festival saw large attention of the media, as they were the first Yugoslav rock band to perform on a pop festival in Yugoslavia.
-The performance saw very negative reactions in a part of the press.
+Both songs were publish on a split 7-inch single, and the song "Ti si moje proljeće" was also released on the festival official compilation album Zagreb 63.
+The band's appearance on the event saw large attention of the media, as they were the first rock band to perform on a pop festival, which was met with negative reactions by a part of the Yugoslav press.
 At the time Bačić left the band, and was replaced by vocalist Ivan Balić.
-The band's following release was a 7" single featuring two instrumental tracks, "Divan krajolik", a cover of The Shadows song "Wonderful Land", and "Šeći, ne trči", a cover of The Ventures version of the song "Walk, Don't Run".
-However, at this time the band also started incorporating more of their original material into their set lists, which brought them nationwide popularity.
+The band's following release was a 7-inch single featuring two instrumental tracks, "Divan krajolik", a cover of The Shadows song "Wonderful Land", and "Šeći, ne trči", a cover of The Ventures version of the song "Walk, Don't Run".
+However, at this time, the band also started incorporating more of their original material into their set lists, which brought them large popularity with the country's young audience.

-The band's second EP record, Prilika za ljubav (A Chance for Love), released in 1963, featured the song "Lađica" ("Little Boat"), written by famous Soviet composer Vasily Solovyov-Sedoi.
-In 1962 he heard Bijele Strijele perform in hotel Zagreb in Opatija, he liked their performance and wrote the song "Lađica" specially for them.
-The EP title track was a cover of Gene McDaniels song "Take a Chance on Love", and the EP also featured the song "Doviđenja" ("So Long", a cover of Del Shannon song "So Long Baby") and the song "Madison".
-On their following release, a 7" single released also in 1963, they released the songs "Mrzim taj dan" ("I Hate that Day"), which was a cover of Ray Charles song "Unchain My Heart" and "Ritam i želje" ("Rhythm and Wishes").
-"Mrzim taj dan" featured an arrangement which was at the time very original: it opens with a sound of church organ.
-During 1963 the band was hired by the sewing machine factory Bagat to record a promotional single.
-The single, featuring the songs "Ana" and "Maja", was not sold, but was given by the factory as promotional material.
-In 1963 the band also played as the backing band for Tereza Kesovija on her EP Vrijeme za twist (Time for Twist).
+The band's second EP record, Prilika za ljubav (A Chance for Love), released in 1963, featured the song "Lađica" ("Little Boat"), written by famous Soviet composer Vasily Solovyov-Sedoi; in 1962 he heard Bijele Strijele perform in hotel Zagreb in Opatija, he liked their performance and wrote the song "Lađica" for them.
+The EP title track was a cover of Gene McDaniels song "Take a Chance on Love", and the EP also featured the song "Doviđenja" ("So Long", a cover of Del Shannon song "So Long Baby") and the song "Madison", written by Nikola and Olga Korbar.
+For their following release, a 7-inch single released also in 1963, they recorded the songs "Mrzim taj dan" ("I Hate that Day"), which was a cover of Ray Charles song "Unchain My Heart", and "Ritam želje" ("Rhythm of Desire"), written by Marija Renota and Peter Pešev.
+"Mrzim taj dan" featured an original arrangement for the time, opening with a sound of church organ.
+During 1963, the band was hired by the Yugoslav sewing machine factory Bagat to record a promotional single.
+The single, featuring the songs "Ana" and "Maja", named after two model's of company's sewing machines, was not available in shops, but was given by the company as promotional material.
+In 1963, the band also played as the backing band for Tereza Kesovija on her EP Vrijeme za twist (Time for Twist).